nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 `````{tab-set}
 ````{tab-item} C++

 - The {cpp:func}`~holoscan::Fragment::config` method takes the path to the YAML configuration file.
 If the input path is relative, it will be relative to the current working directory.
+An exception will be thrown if the file does not exist.
 - The {cpp:func}`~holoscan::Fragment::from_config` method returns an {cpp:class}`~holoscan::ArgList` object for a given key in the YAML file.
 It holds a list of {cpp:class}`~holoscan::Arg` objects, each of which holds a name (key) and a value.
   - If the `ArgList` object has only one `Arg` (when the key is pointing to a scalar item), it can be converted to the desired type using the {cpp:func}`~holoscan::ArgList::as` method by passing the type as an argument.
   - The key can be a dot-separated string to access nested fields.